Saturday, December 31, 2011

 Once good feature exist in ATG Commerce, is the ability to have scheduled order.

-Payment methods include: Credit card, Store credit, gift certificate, invoice request (in B2B)
+methods include: Credit card, Store credit, gift certificate, invoice

 A form handler to handle adding items to order, remove items, change quantity, move the order forward (payment, shipping info),